 - The Centers for Disease Control (CDC) has issued a Level 3 Travel Warning recommending travelers defer all non-essential travel to Italy due to a recent outbreak of COVID-19.
-The Department of State’s Level 3 Travel Advisory similarly recommends that travelers reconsider travel to Italy, and includes a Level 4 Travel Alert advising travelers not to travel to the regions of Lombardy and Veneto due to the level of community transmission of the virus and imposition of local quarantine procedures.
+In addition, the Centers for Disease Control (CDC) has issued a Level 3 Health Notice for Italy due to COVID-19 concerns and similarly recommends that travelers defer all nonessential travel to Italy.

 – Public transportation including airlines, trains, and buses continue to operate, but with reduced frequency.
 Travelers should check carrier schedules for the latest updates and work directly with the carrier or travel agent to arrange or reschedule travel.
 Travelers should be prepared for the possibility of additional travel restrictions to be implemented with little or no advance notice.

 - The U.S. Embassy in Rome, Consulates General in Milan, Naples, and Florence, and Consular Agencies in Venice, Palermo, and Genoa have resumed limited regular passport processing as of June 17, 2020.
 Please note that although some passport processing centers in the United States have resumed operations, customers may sill encounter significant delays in receiving their passports.
 Travelers with an immediate travel need and a confirmed flight to the United States may contact U.S. Embassy Rome or your local consulate and request an emergency passport appointment.
 For further information, please visit U.S. Embassy Rome’s U.S. Citizen Services webpage.